RAF Burtonwood: United States Air Force use

 A small village was built, with its own school and shop, to house the many US servicemen.
 The buildings were known as "Tobacco Houses", because the lease for the land was paid with American tobacco.

 Major USAF use of Burtonwood ended in April 1959 when the flightline was closed although some use of the runway was made by gliders of the RAF Air Training Corps (635 Gliding School ran weekend training throughout the year and longer courses during school holidays).
 For several years the facility fell into disuse and the USAF returned the station to the Ministry of Defence in 1965.
 During the 1970s the US Army continued to use Burtonwood for operations of transiting DHC-1 Beavers and there was usually at least one Bell UH-1 Iroquois helicopter based there, making regular appearances at Liverpool (Speke) airport in the early 1970s.

 In the 1970s and 1980s, the area was used extensively by Territorial Army and Cadet units for training purposes.
-The site was also used by the MoD for civil contingency and emergency planning exercises, as well as EOD exercises for Police; Fire and Rescue training.
+The site was also used by the MoD for civil contingency and emergency planning exercises, EOD exercises for Police as well as Fire and Rescue training.

 In 2009 the final bunkers were demolished.
 However, the scars of the bunkers and runways can still be seen from the M62 motorway.
 As of 2015 new construction has obliterated the former traces of the bunkers.
-One building still remains and is in use (as of 2008) from the former base, the Royal Mail building.